patrickv0220/patrickv0220/README.md

 <h3 align="center">A developer from the United States!</h3>

 - ❤️ I'm a translator for **[Sonolus](https://sonolus.com)**!
-- i translate words to portuguese!
+- i translate words to brazilian portuguese!

 - 😄 Pronouns: He/Him/His